crgdb/gdb-7.11-patches/README.md

 # Background

 The patches enable GDB to debug Objectie C code.

-Getting these patches into the GDB repository requires passing GDB’s test suite.
-The GDB code has a duplicate, old, copy of GNU `readline` which I tweaked just for present purposes of fixing the Objective C bugs.
+If someone has time to run the GDB test suite and validate these changes, we can try to get them into the GDB repository.

 ## Why